cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/atp-safe-links.md

     - If the URL is determined to be safe, the website opens.

-## How ATP Safe Links in Office documents works
+## How ATP Safe Links works with Office documents

 At a high level, here's how ATP Safe Links protection works for URLs in Office 365 ProPlus applications (current versions of OneNote, Word, Excel, and PowerPoint on Windows or Mac, Office apps on iOS or Android devices, Visio on Windows, and Office Online):